programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ## 2. Imports and Additional Functions

 Before we start with the actual clustering process, we first import all the necessary libraries and write a couple of functions that will help us to plot our results during the analysis.
-We will also use these functions and imports in the second part of our analysis.
+We will also use these functions and imports during the second case study in this tutorial (analyzing the *Religion* abstracts data).
+Thus, if you decide to skip the analysis of the ancient authors data, you still need to import these functions and libraries to execute the code in the second part of this tutorial.

 ```Python
 from sklearn.preprocessing import StandardScaler as SS # z-score normalization